broke-why/CellFactory-ecYeastGEM/code/README.md

 1. Run MATLAB script `eval_fluxDist.m` to evaluate biomass yield, product yield and product rate for each of the +100 chemicals using ecYeastGEM (wild-type).
 This script also produces a matrix of stoichiometric distances between optimal distributions for maximum production of each chemical.

-2. Run MATLAB script `method/find_gene_targets.m` to run the `robust_ecFSEOF` method on all the models available in this repository.
+2. Run MATLAB script `run_predictions.m` to run the `ecFactory` method on all the models available in this repository.
 This will generate lists of gene target predictions for enhanced production of +100 chemicals in *S. cerevisiae*.

 3. Run MATLAB scripts `summarize_results.m` and `getTargetsMatrix.m` to obtain a summary of the number of predicted targets for OE, KD and KO for each product, and a representation of this in a discrete matrix form, respectively.